sylvioneto/three-tier-application/README.md

-# DeployDtack - Three-tier Autoscaling Web Application
+# DeployStack - Three-tier Autoscaling Web Application

 This is a stack that deploys a Three-tier Autoscaling Web Application using Managed Instance Groups.